weironghuang31/wadehuang36.github.io/_posts/2018-05-19-get-started-with-android-things.md

 ---
 layout: post
 title: Get Started With Android Things
-description: help you getting started with android things
+description: Helping you get started with android things
 tags:
     - Android Things
     - Raspberry Pi
 ---

-# Get Started With Android Things

 Nowadays, IoT (Internet of Things) has become a popular, treading topic.
 I have seen a lot of videos on Youtude.
 So it really lures my interests.
 So I started to learn and play around it.
 Also, share what I learn to everyone.